Client API - Accessing past results

 Dictionary of information related to this code-package.

-flowspec: string
+flowspec: str

-Source code of the file containing the FlowSpec
+Source code of the file containing the FlowSpec in this code package.

 tarball: TarFile